dauidus/add-post-type-instructions/readme.txt

 * initial development release

 == Upgrade Notice ==

+= 2.0 =
+This is a major update.
+Visit plugin settings page immediately after updating.

 = 1.0.3 =
 Update to add support for categories and tags metaboxes.